 Wesley’s Academic Scholarships are awarded to students who demonstrate strong academic knowledge and skills across a broad range of disciplines.

-Applications for Academic scholarships for 2021 entry are now open, with a final closing date of Monday 3 February 2020.
+Applications for Academic scholarships for 2021 entry are now closed.
+Applications for 2022 entry will open in mid-November 2020.

 To be eligible for an Academic Scholarship, applicants must: